 What Maintenance Schedule Keeps a Dehumidifier Performing Efficiently Year-Round?

-You’ll keep it efficient by emptying and cleaning the tank weekly, washing the filter monthly, checking coils and vents every two months, and inspecting the drain hose and controls seasonally for dust, leaks, and wear.
+You’ll keep it efficient by emptying and cleaning the tank weekly if it has one, washing the filter monthly, checking coils and vents every two months, and inspecting the drain hose and controls seasonally for dust, leaks, and wear.
+If your unit runs in a dusty crawl space or workshop, check the filter more often.

 How Much Electricity Does a 90 Qt Dehumidifier Use Monthly?